Novu Wellness Mental Health

 Borderline Personality Disorder (BPD) and covert narcissism are two mental health conditions that can seem very similar.
 People with either disorder may have big emotions, act in confusing ways, or struggle in relationships.
 But what causes those behaviors and what they feel inside is very different.

-BPD is often about fear of being left alone.
+Borderline personality disorder is often about the fear of being left alone.
 Covert narcissism is about hiding low self-esteem behind guilt or quiet control.
 They both come from deep emotional pain, often from things that happened in childhood.
 Learning the difference can help people find the right kind of support and healing.
-It can also help you protect your own feelings if someone you care about is struggling with one of these disorders.
+It can also help you protect your feelings if someone you care about is struggling with one of these disorders.

 What Is Borderline Personality Disorder (BPD)?

 BPD is a mental health condition that causes strong emotions, fast-changing moods, and fear of being abandoned.
 People with BPD often feel like their emotions are too big to handle.
 One minute, they might feel really happy.
-The next minute, they might feel sad, angry, or scared and they don’t always know why.
+They might feel sad, angry, or scared the next minute and don’t always know why.

 They may get very upset if they think someone is going to leave them.
 Even small things, like a late reply or short message, can feel like rejection.
 They may say things they don’t mean or act in ways they later regret.
 Inside, they often feel empty, confused about who they are, and scared of being alone.
 It’s not because they want drama.
 It’s because their emotions feel like a storm that won’t stop.